 What are self-contained classrooms, inclusion, and out-of-district placement?

-Even with various supports and services, some students might not be able to keep up with the pace of a general education classroom.
+Even with various supports and services, some students might be unable to keep up with the pace of a general education classroom.
 Here are some other possible placements:

 Self-contained classroom: Some students may make more progress in a class only for students receiving special education services.
-A self-contained classroom is taught by a special education teacher and typically has far fewer students than a general education classroom.
+A special education teacher teaches a self-contained classroom and typically has fewer students than a general education classroom.
 With a lower ratio of students to teachers, a self-contained classroom can offer more one-on-one teaching tailored to each student’s goals and objectives.

 Self-contained classrooms are sometimes referred to as special classes.
-Some students may spend all day in self-contained classrooms.
-Other students may spend part of the day “mainstreamed” in general education classrooms such as art and P.E.
+Some students may spend all day in self-contained classrooms, while others may spend part of the day “mainstreamed” in general education classrooms, such as art and P.E.

-Inclusion Classroom: A third option that is popular at many schools is called an inclusion classroom.
-This type of class includes a mix of students who do and do not receive special education services.
+Inclusion Classroom: An inclusion classroom is a third option that is popular at many schools.
+This class type includes students who receive and do not receive special education services.
 A special education teacher and a general education teacher share equal responsibility for teaching the class.
-They weave in lots of learning supports to help students with different learning styles and skill levels.
+They weave in many learning supports to help students with different learning styles and skill levels.

 Out-of-district Placement: Some students may need more explicit teaching or support than their local school district can provide.
-If a child isn’t making adequate progress, the district may agree to what’s called out-of-district placement.
+The district may agree to out-of-district placement if a child isn’t progressing adequately.
 This is when the district covers the cost of educating a child somewhere else, such as:

 What are Accommodations?

 Accommodations are an essential component of special education.
-Much like a wheelchair ramp allows more people to access a building, classroom accommodations allow more students to access the general curriculum.
-For example, if a child has dyslexia, text-to-speech software that reads aloud the words on a computer screen can help him access material at a higher level than he could read on his own.
+Much like a wheelchair ramp allows more people to access a building, classroom accommodations enable more students to access the general curriculum.
+For example, if a child has dyslexia, text-to-speech software that reads aloud the words on a computer screen can help him access material at a higher level than he could read independently.

 There are also accommodations for taking tests.
 Students are expected to learn the same material.
 But they can show what they know differently.
 For example, if a child has a reading disability, the teacher might ask the test questions aloud.
 Some students receive accommodations on standardized tests as well as classroom tests.
 Getting extra time to complete tests is a necessary compromise.